SMU-Quantum/AMSI_Winter_School_Quantum_Tutorial/README.md

         pip install -r requirements.txt

-Ensure that your system has Python 3.9 or higher installed.
+Ensure that your system has Python 3.10 or lower installed.